 - Instructions will be included in an email sent to each recommender after you enter the person's contact information in the Recommender section.

 If you are selected for an interview, you will be notified via email when your interview needs to be scheduled.
-Interviews may be conducted via Skype or in person—additional details will be provided to you via email.
-In some instances, a second interview is required.
-You will be contacted via email to schedule this appointment.
-You may anticipate needing to conduct an interview from 3 days to 4 weeks after a given application deadline.
-Skype interviews are offered only after an application has been submitted and given initial review.
+Interviews may be conducted virtually and additional information will be provided to you via email.
+You may anticipate needing to conduct an interview from 3 days to 4 weeks after submitting your application.
+Virtual interviews are offered after an application has been submitted and given initial review.

 DEFERRED ADMISSION AND REAPPLICATION: The MS Finance program may offer deferred admission on a case-by-case basis.
 If admitted to the program in a year in which you choose not to enroll, you must request approval for a deferral.
 Financial aid is not guaranteed from one year to the next.
 If you are reapplying, please use your same log-in credentials you previously used.
 Some of your previous application data may transfer to your new application.